 Hi everybody!
 I’m Marika and I’m an Italian girl.

-If you've read some of my articles maybe you could thought that i'm like a goat in english ;-P , hahaha but don't worry, I'm a goat also on speaking. ‘cmon, I'm joking!
-I'm an Italian mother taught and I’m practicing my english everyday to improve it, if you find some errors, please let me know, I really appreciate every suggestion!
+If you've read some of my articles maybe you could thought that i'm like a goat in english ;-P , hahaha but don't worry, I'm a goat also on speaking. ‘cmon, I'm kidding!
+I'm Italian mother tongue and I’m practicing my english everyday to improve it, if you find some mistakes, please let me know, I really appreciate every suggestion.

 I’m working for myself and at the same time I attend MICAP (International Master in High Performance Coaching) and this is the best choice that I could ever made!